Ulm Baden-wurttemberg, Germany Travel Guide

 Swabian cuisine differs from Bavarian (more meat-focused) or northern German (more fish, different potato preparations).

-Emphasis on noodle-meals with, notably Spätzle and Maultaschen, and unique preparations of common ingredients.
+Emphasis on noodle-based dishes, notably Spätzle and Maultaschen, and unique preparations of common ingredients.

 The Swabian region, Ulm included, maintains pride in these distinct culinary traditions.